-Experiments were conducted in a bluff-body stabilized combustor with a rectangular cross-section, possessing dimensions of 1100 $\times$ 90 $\times$ 90 mm$^3$.
-The combustor comprises of a settling chamber, a burner section, and a rectangular duct (figure \ref{fig_2}).
+Experiments were conducted in a bluff body stabilized combustor with a rectangular cross-section, possessing dimensions of 1100 $\times$ 90 $\times$ 90 mm$^3$.
+The combustor comprises a settling chamber, a burner section, and a rectangular duct (figure \ref{fig_1}a).
 In order to protect the flow entering the combustor from upstream disturbances, compressed air first enters the settling chamber.
-The fuel (liquefied petroleum gas - 60\% butane + 40\% propane) is injected upstream of the backward-facing step (59 mm upstream of the bluff-body) through four 1 mm diameter holes bored symmetrically around the circular shaft holding the bluff-body in the combustor.
+The fuel (liquefied petroleum gas - 60\% butane + 40\% propane) is injected upstream of the backward-facing step (59 mm upstream of the bluff body) through four 1 mm diameter holes bored symmetrically around the circular shaft holding the bluff body in the combustor.
 Thus, the fuel gets partially mixed in the air stream as it enters the combustor.
-We use an 11 kV ignition transformer to spark ignite the partially premixed air fuel mixture at the backward-facing step.
-The flame stabilization device is a bluff-body in the shape of a circular disc with a diameter of 47 mm and a thickness of 10 mm, and is positioned 35 mm downstream of the backward-facing step.
+We use an 11 kV ignition transformer to spark ignite the partially premixed air-fuel mixture at the backward-facing step.
+The flame stabilization device is a bluff body in the shape of a circular disc with a diameter of 47 mm and a thickness of 10 mm and is positioned 35 mm downstream of the backward-facing step.
 The combustion products are exhausted through a long duct into the atmosphere via a decoupler.
 The decoupler is a large chamber used to keep the combustor exit at an acoustically open boundary state ($p^\prime \approx 0$) and decouple the combustor from external perturbations.